evnoj/norns-lua-tools/README.md

 ---

 `debugger.lua` by default reads from stdin and writes to stdout.
 This doesn't work in norns.
 We need to have the debugger read and write from something else.
 We can create a tty with `screen`, connected to a session named `dbg`, and tell the debugger to use that tty.
 Then we can attach to that tty via `screen`.
 The systemd service `dbg-screen` calls a script within `tools` when norns starts up.
-The script uses screen to create the tty, and creates a symlink to it at `/tmp/dbg_tty`.
+The script uses `screen` to create the tty, and creates a symlink to it at `/tmp/dbg_tty`.
 This way we can hardcode the tty path in `debugger.lua`.
 If the debugger can't open this tty, it does not load.
 - the `screen` session we create doesn't launch a shell, because a shell interferes with the interaction with the debugger.
 It just runs `sleep infinity`, which basically creates a blank slate tty for us to use.

 # notes
-`.lua` files are directly copied rather than using submodules.
+Files from other libraries are copied into the repo rather than using submodules.
 This is for simplicity.
 However, it means I must manually update this library.
-If you need me to update something in this library, let me know.
+If you need me to update something, let me know.

 ## compilation
 - compiled `.so` files go into `./bin`, and `package.cpath` needs to have this dir appended to it, `require("tools.add_tools_cpath")()` will accomplish this